 Sheriff: 1 dead, 2 injured in Butler County crash

-HAMILTON, Ohio (WXIX) - An early morning crash in Hamilton left one person dead and two others seriously injured, according to the Butler County Sheriff’s Office.
+ROSS TOWNSHIP, Ohio (WXIX) - One person is dead and two others are seriously hurt in an early morning crash in Ross Township, according to the Butler County Sheriff’s Office.

 It happened around 12:55 a.m. in the area of 2169 Ross Hanover Rd. when a vehicle drove off the roadway and hit a drainage ditch, Butler County Sheriff Richard Jones said in a press release.